 - Be aware that pets may also be lured by the carcasses and are therefore at risk of being snared.

 - If dead domestic livestock has been used, this is probably in breach of legislation around safe disposal of carcasses.
 Please document your findings, including photos/videos, location and description.
-Report to Moorland Monitors and the relevant local council immediately, with as much detail as possible.
+Report to Moorland Monitors and the relevant local council’s Trading Standards immediately, with as much detail as possible.

-- If wildlife has been used, this may not be in breach of environmental law but it is still important to document.
+- If dead wildlife has been used, this may not be in breach of environmental law but it is still important to document because it shows the true fate of wildlife in our national parks.
 Please record your findings, including photos/videos, location and description.
 Report to Moorland Monitors.

 - Check for snares in the immediate area – stink bins are used in conjunction.
 More information about snares can be found here.